Aratikhabale/IPL-Analysis-Dashboard/README.md

 📸 Dashboard :-

--Dashboard Interaction 1 <a href="https://github.com/Aratikhabale/IPL-Analysis-Dashboard/blob/main/Dashboard%201.png">View Dashboard </a>
+-Dashboard Interaction 1 ) <a href="https://github.com/Aratikhabale/IPL-Analysis-Dashboard/blob/main/Dashboard%201.png">View Dashboard </a>

--Dashboard Interaction 2 <a href="https://github.com/Aratikhabale/IPL-Analysis-Dashboard/blob/main/Dashboard%202.png"> View Dashboard</a>
+-Dashboard Interaction 2 ) <a href="https://github.com/Aratikhabale/IPL-Analysis-Dashboard/blob/main/Dashboard%202.png"> View Dashboard</a>

+📈 Key Insights

+- Mumbai Indians emerged as one of the most successful teams.

+- Virat Kohli recorded the highest runs in the dataset.

+- Lasith Malinga was among the leading wicket-takers.

+- Teams choosing to field after winning the toss had a higher winning percentage.

+- Tournament-wide batting trends were analyzed through fours and sixes statistics.

+- Conclusion :-

+- This IPL Analysis Dashboard provides valuable insights into team performance, player statistics, and match outcomes across multiple IPL seasons.

+- The dashboard effectively visualizes batting, bowling, and toss-related trends using interactive Tableau charts and filters.

+- It helps users analyze key metrics such as Orange Cap, Purple Cap, total fours, and total sixes.

+- Overall, the project demonstrates the power of data visualization in transforming raw cricket data into meaningful insights for better decision-making and analysis. 🏏📊